martinos/blog/content/blog/replacing_strong_params.md

 This was a less than ideal solution since your model, which represents a database table, was having some knowledge of what kind of data your webserver is receiving.

-The solution the current solution is the `strong_parameters` gem.
+The solution that the Rails community has found was written in the `strong_parameters` gem.
 The goal of this gem is to filter params at the controller level.
 This is a better solution but I find it hard to use when you need to filter complex data structures.

 Even this example found in the documention is pretty hard to understand.